If you’re reading this article, chances are you’re going through a tough time and need some advice on how to deal with negative emotions.

-Mines were terrible.
+Mine were terrible.

 I struggled to get work done and stick to my routine when negative emotions took over my heart and mind.

-And yet, there is immense importance in ruling your actions during times of uncertainty, anxiety, anger and fear.
+And yet, there is immense importance in ruling your actions during times of uncertainty, anxiety, anger, and fear.